awsdocs/aws-cpp-developer-guide/doc_source/client-config.rst

     Specifies where you want the client to communicate.
 Examples include *us-east-1* or *us-west-1*.
     You must ensure that the service you want to use has an endpoint in the region you configure.

-authenticationRegion
-   If you specify an authentication region, you must also specify an endpoint override.

 useDualStack
     Use dual stack endpoint in the endpoint calculation.
 You must ensure that the service you want to use supports ipv6 in the region you select.